mlemgroup/swipeyactions/README.md

 # swipeyactions

-A simple viewModifier for adding Mlem-style swipe actions to views.
+A simple, source-available viewModifier for adding Mlem-style swipe actions to views.